wingo/whippet/doc/guile.md

 # Whippet and Guile

-If the Whippet collector works out, it could replace Guile's garbage collector.
+If the `mmc` collector works out, it could replace Guile's garbage collector.
 Guile currently uses BDW-GC.
 Guile has a widely used C API and implements part of its run-time in C.  For this reason it may be infeasible to require precise enumeration of GC roots -- we may need to